yiisoft/data/README.md

 - The total number of pages is not available
 - Can't get to specific page, only "previous" and "next"
 - Data cannot be unordered
-- The limit set in the data reader is ignored
+- The limit set in the data reader leads to an exception

 Usage is the following: